warrofua/n-dimensional-llm/docs/why-nd-inputs.md

 # Why N-D (tensor) inputs are necessary for minimum-distortion prediction

 Below is a compact, first-principles derivation with the Information Bottleneck (IB) and Rate–Distortion (R–D) lenses.
-It formalizes your intuition: if reality is multi-field, then projecting to 1-D text imposes an irreducible information deficit for many tasks; synchronized N-D inputs remove that deficit and dominate in R–D.
+It formalizes your intuition: if reality is multi-field, then projecting to 1-D text imposes an irreducible information deficit for many tasks; synchronized N-D inputs remove that deficit and dominate in R–D. For the full metatheory plus implementation-oriented scaffolding, see the companion whitepaper [*The Tensor Is The Message*](the-tensor-is-the-message.md).

 ## 1) Setup